Twizzar/Twizzar.Documentation/src/key-concepts/test-creation.md

 - A tag has to start with either upper or lower case alphabetic character. [a..zA..Z]
 :::

 This code template is designed to help you create unit tests in C# using Twizzar.
 It includes placeholders for various parts of a unit test, such as the test namespace, test class, test method, and the necessary using statements.
-Nuget packages to import are specified in [Mapping](./mapping#additional-configurations).
+Nuget packages to import are specified in [Mapping > Additional Configurations](#additional-configurations).
 Dynamic tags are provided to handle different scenarios, such as arranging objects and invoking methods or properties.
-Customize this template by replacing the placeholders with your specific code and test logic to efficiantly create unit tests for your C# codebase.
+Customize this template by replacing the placeholders with your specific code and test logic to efficiently create unit tests for your C# codebase.

 ## Examples

-Example templates are locatd in the example source:
+Example templates are located in the example source:

 - [nunit](https://github.com/Twizzar/Twizzar/blob/main/defaultConfigs/NUnit/twizzar.template)
 - [xunit](https://github.com/Twizzar/Twizzar/blob/main/defaultConfigs/XUnit/twizzar.template)